Differential calculus: History of differentiation

 The concept of a derivative in the sense of a tangent line is a very old one, familiar to ancient Greek mathematicians such as Euclid (c.
 300 BC), Archimedes (c.
-287–212 BC) and Apollonius of Perga (c.
+287–212 BC), and Apollonius of Perga (c.
 262–190 BC).
 Archimedes also made use of indivisibles, although these were primarily used to study areas and volumes rather than derivatives and tangents (see The Method of Mechanical Theorems).

-The use of infinitesimals to study rates of change can be found in Indian mathematics, perhaps as early as 500 AD, when the astronomer and mathematician Aryabhata (476–550) used infinitesimals to study the orbit of the Moon.
 The use of infinitesimals to compute rates of change was developed significantly by Bhāskara II (1114–1185); indeed, it has been argued that many of the key notions of differential calculus can be found in his work, such as "Rolle's theorem".

 The mathematician, Sharaf al-Dīn al-Tūsī (1135–1213), in his Treatise on Equations, established conditions for some cubic equations to have solutions, by finding the maxima of appropriate cubic polynomials.
 He obtained, for example, that the maximum (for positive x) of the cubic ax^{2} – x^{3} occurs when x = 2a / 3, and concluded therefrom that the equation ax^{2} = x^{3} + c has exactly one positive solution when c = 4a^{3} / 27, and two positive solutions whenever 0 < c < 4a^{3} / 27.
 The historian of science, Roshdi Rashed, has argued that al-Tūsī must have used the derivative of the cubic to obtain this result.
 Rashed's conclusion has been contested by other scholars, however, who argue that he could have obtained the result by other methods which do not require the derivative of the function to be known.